 - Many times while on the massive parade deck practicing our close order drill, civilians would stop by to watch us.
 If caught sneaking a peak at them we were made to go stand at attention next to them for several minutes.
 I can only imagine what the poor civilians thought of this punishment.
 Keep your eyeballs where they belong and don't worry about the nasty civilians.
 This technique also made the civilians go away which only led to more mind games.

-- These were just some of the mind games played on us by our four drill instructors.
-They suck at the time but they do accomplish their mission which is to build character and to toughen the mind.
+- These were just some of the mind games played on us by our five drill instructors.
+They sucked at the time but they do accomplish their mission which is to build character and to toughen the mind.
 So get used to them because they continue well into your USMC career, but not as often.